UmmayMaimonaChaman/SkillPocket/README.md

-# SkillSwap Hub – User & Skill Management System
+# SkillPocket – User & Skill Management System
+Swap a skill, light a mind :)

 > **Owner:** Ummay Maimona Chaman
 > **Note:** Do **not** use or copy this project without explicit permission from the owner.